-Elevated parks have been trending since the launch of Paris’ Promenade Plantée in 1993, followed by New York City’s High Line in 2009.
-Much of the attention has been focused on the economic and social benefits of such parks, and less so on the use of elevated spaces for urban parks.
-We look at the advantages of tapping on elevated spaces in cities, from increased liveability to enrichment of pedestrian networks and a city’s connectivity.
+Elevated parks have become a worldwide trend since the launch of Paris’ Promenade Plantée in 1993, bringing with them economic and social benefits.
+In this article, we look at the advantages of tapping on elevated spaces in cities, from increased liveability to enrichment of pedestrian networks and a city’s connectivity.

 The High Line in New York City